Quick CV Dropoff

-While it’s commended to be aware of your weaknesses, this is not the opportunity to list your flaws, as this is a sales pitch for yourself after all.
+While it’s commendable to be aware of your weaknesses, this is not the opportunity to list your flaws, as this is a sales pitch for yourself after all.

 When discussing your weaknesses in an interview, it’s important to address how you have gone about fixing them - and ultimately, how you have turned a weakness into strengths.

-When answering this type of questions, interviewers are looking for one thing - how you overcame obstacles.
-It’s important to lead with your weaknesses, but then talk about how you addressed them and move forward in spite of them.
-Another way to address weakness in a positive tone is ‘areas of improvement.’
+When answering this type of question, interviewers are looking for one thing - how you overcame obstacles.
+It’s important to lead with your weaknesses, but then talk about how you addressed them and moved forward despite them.
+Another way to address weakness in a positive tone is to mention 'areas of improvement'.

 I hope you have found these top tips useful!
-I have you have any questions or would like to know more about interview techniques, pleas contact me on email@example.com or call 020 7198 6050.
+If you have any questions or would like to know more about interview techniques, please contact me at email@example.com or call 020 7198 6050.